 JEREMY’S BUTTERMILK FRIED CHICKEN

 Perfect for picnics or a simple tasty meal, this recipe from Chef Jeremy Manley “San Diego’s Sustainable Chef” is a favorite dish served at Jeremy’s on the Hill California Style Bistro in Julian, California.
-Download his free recipe e-book at www.JeremysontheHill.com.
+See more of his recipes at www.JeremysontheHill.com.

 1 chicken cut into eighths